|

 installation location of the centre conductor insulation is marked in the

 picture with an insulation sign "Märklin 5015".
-After

 installation of the insulation, the siding is de-energised.
 A